 Snarls were met with ears bared back, a warning hiss, and teeth bared.
 The great cat was not here to play with some feral things.
 She wanted her food and she wanted it now.

-She would be protected.
+So she would be protected.

 The pack charged across the glen, meeting the cat halfway.
 Its heft was more than them; it was older and more powerful.
 But they were determined and tenacious to the point of stupidity.